Im-fengyin/BRNet/README.md

 # BRNet
-Real-time tool path planning using deep learning for subtractive manufacturing
+This repository is for the CNC tool path planning paper, Real-time tool path planning using deep learning for subtractive manufacturing

+The code will be released in a few days...